Near-infrared Absorption and Reflection Chemometrics

 Displayed below is near-infrared absorption and reflection spectrum collected from the four grain samples.

 Integration time: 10 ms

 While each flour sample appears similar to one another at an initial look at the spectra, such as sharing the same peaks and valleys, it is visible that each sample has its own unique spectral fingerprint.
 Upon scaling the y-axis, it is clearly visible that each type of flour has a unique spectrum.
 The white flour and wheat flour samples both contain gluten, while the almond flour and tapioca flour are gluten free.
 For the next steps, it can be possible to put together a chemometric model for identifying gluten levels in the flours of baked goods and characterize the traits.
-Avantes frequently works with LabCognition and their software, Panorama, for these types of applications.
+Avantes frequently works with LabCognition and their software, Panorama, for these types of near-infrared absorption and reflection applications.